Dunwoody is northern suburb of Atlanta which became a separate city in 2008. However, European settlement began as early as the 1830s.

 Its hard granite outcrops have been dated to 400 million years of age, and have been quarried and used in iconic US structures including New York’s Brooklyn Bridge.

-The old quarries and vast forests can be explored using 50 kilometres of paved pathways designed for mountain bikers.
+The old quarries and vast forests can be explored using 31 miles of paved pathways designed for mountain bikers.
 Unpaved hiking trails also winding across the site.

-Arabia Mountain is approximately 50 kilometres southeast of Dunwoody, in Atlanta’s southern suburbs.
+Arabia Mountain is approximately 30 miles southeast of Dunwoody, in Atlanta’s southern suburbs.